How to manage hair loss due to stress?

 Typical symptoms: how to identify them?

-It is essential to recognize the signs of stress-related hair loss in order to act quickly and effectively.
+It is essential to recognize the signs of stress-related hair loss to act quickly and effectively.
 This form of hair loss often has specific characteristics:

-• Diffuse hair loss, non-localized: unlike androgenetic alopecia, the hair loss does not concentrate in a specific area (such as the temples or the crown of the head), but is observed uniformly across the entire scalp.
+• Diffuse hair loss, non-localized: unlike androgenetic alopecia, the hair loss is not concentrated in a specific area (such as the temples or the crown of the head), but is observed uniformly across the entire scalp.

-• Finer, softer, and dull hair: stress disrupts the hair growth cycle (anagen phase), leading to lower quality regrowth.
+• Thinner, limp, and dull hair: stress disrupts the hair growth cycle (anagen phase), resulting in lower quality regrowth.

-• Visible decrease in hair density: hair appears less thick, particularly after showering, upon waking (on the pillow), or during brushing.
+• Visible reduction in hair density: the hair appears less thick, especially after showering, upon waking (on the pillow), or during brushing.

-• Feeling of sensitive or irritated scalp: some people report a feeling of tightness or tingling related to inflammation of the follicles.
+• Sensation of sensitive or irritated scalp: some people report a feeling of tightness or tingling related to follicle inflammation.

-• Sudden apparition: the fall can occur abruptly, often 2 to 3 months after a stressful event, due to the latency period of the hair cycle.
+• Sudden onset: the hair loss can occur abruptly, often 2 to 3 months after a stressful event, due to the latency period of the hair cycle.

 Emotional shock, intense fatigue: what impacts on hair?

-Major emotional shocks (grief, separation, accident, mental overload) can trigger an acute telogen effluvium, a sudden hair loss that occurs when a large number of follicles prematurely enter the telogen phase (rest).
+Major emotional shocks (bereavement, separation, accident, mental overload) can trigger an acute telogen effluvium, a sudden hair loss that occurs when a large number of follicles prematurely enter the telogen (resting) phase.

-On its side, chronic fatigue associated with overwork or burnout contributes to destabilizing:
+For its part, chronic fatigue associated with overwork or burnout contributes to imbalance:

 • The hormonal system (notably the adrenal glands)